arunvel1988/Cloud-Native-CI-CD-with-Tekton-ArgoCD/README.md

 1. Head to the specific chapter directory (e.g., `chapter2`) to find scripts for setting up Tekton and ArgoCD.
 2. Execute scripts following the provided instructions to simplify the installation process.

-## Prerequisites
-Make sure you have the following prerequisites installed before using the code:
-- Desire to Learn
-- Never Give up

 Feel free to explore, modify, and adapt the code according to your needs.
 If you have any questions or feedback, please open an issue or reach out.